zapster/lily58-mods/README.md

-# lily58-mods
+# Lily58 Mods
-Modifications and enhancements for the Lily58 keyboard
+Modifications and enhancements for the Lily58 keyboard.

+This is currently work in progress.